mribary/pyDigest/Ddf_documentation.md

 The manually corrected `Ddf_v104.csv` and `BKO_v004.csv` files are free from errors and any remaining ambiguous entries have been documented.
 These files are copied into the output folder.

+11. Ddf_005.py > Ddf_v106.csv

+Manual inspection has revealed that Greek script had been lost during manual editing in step 7 above.
+The Python file recovers the `TextUnit` column from `Ddf_v102.csv` and inserts them into `Ddf_v105.csv`.
+The output `csv` file is streamlined to keep the index, the four-level _Digest_ reference and the text only.
+These columns will be used to create the SQL database.

 ### 3. Additional dataframes

 1. Sections dataframes